swup swup Accessibility Plugin

 • Page URL: /about/

-The easiest way to announce a page title differing from the main heading is using aria-label:
+The easiest way to announce a page title differing from the main heading is using aria-label.
+The example below will be announced as Homepage.

 Styling